leangen/graphql-spqr-spring-boot-starter/README.md

 Resolver builders can be declared on both global and operation source specific level.
 Generally we consider it a better idea to declare explicitly on operation source level unless rules are absolutely the same on all operation sources.
 Mixing will work but could prove tricky to controll as your API grows.

+At the moment SPQR's (v0.9.7) default resolver builder is `AnnotatedResolverBuilder`, this starter follows that convention and will continue to do so if at some point SPQR's default changes.

 #### Global resolver builder configuration
-At the moment SPQR's (v0.9.7) default resolver builder is `AnnotatedResolverBuilder` so this starter follows in that convention and will continue to do so if at some point SPQR's default changes.

 To change the global default configuration you need to implement a bean of type `ExtensionProvider<ResolverBuilder>` and add it to the application context.
 A simplified example of this could be: